mboud/TinyGPSPlusNF/examples/BasicExample/README.md

 # TinyGPSPlusNF - BasicExample
 No gps device needed.

 This sample sketch should be the first you try out when you are testing a TinyGPSPlusNF installation.
-In normal use, you feed TinyGPSPlusNF objects characters from a serial NMEA GPS device, but this example uses static strings for simplicity.
+In normal use, you feed your `TinyGPSPlus` object characters from a serial NMEA GPS device, but this example uses static strings for simplicity.

 Expected debug output:
 ```